-A. Primary Building Elevation

-- 1. The primary building elevation shall be any elevation that faces onto a street right-of-way to which the parcel has street frontage and has the principal entrance to the building or has an entry used primarily for customers or clients. - 2.
-The wall area of the primary building elevation shall be determined as follows: - When scaled architectural elevations are provided to depict the elevation of the structure, the vertical wall area of the elevation shall be the wall surface of the building elevation exclusive of roofs, b.
+- A. Primary Building Elevation - 1.
+The primary building elevation shall be any elevation that faces onto a street right-of-way to which the parcel has street frontage and has the principal entrance to the building or has an entry used primarily for customers or clients. - 2.
+The wall area of the primary building elevation shall be determined as follows: - When scaled architectural elevations are provided to depict the elevation of the structure, the vertical wall area of the elevation shall be the wall surface of the building elevation exclusive of roofs, - parapets and false fascia, except that a parapet on the primary building elevation, that is part of a parapet of a uniform height and building material on three sides of a structure may be included in the elevation area, but decorative parapet extensions of irregular height on one or two sides of a structure are - b.
 When architectural plans are not provided, it shall be assumed that the height of the elevation of the first floor is twelve (12) feet and that the height of the elevation of all floors above the first floor is ten (10) feet per floor.
-The area of the elevation is then calculated based on the formula:

-B. Setbacks for Signs
+The area of the elevation is then calculated based on the formula: - (building length x 12 feet) + (building length x (number of additional floors x 10 feet)) - B. Setbacks for Signs